 Imagine you’re looking up someone’s phone number.
 Before resorting to the phone book (DNS) you’ll first take a look at your personal address book (the hosts file) to see if you have any contact details (IP addresses).
 If you do, you’ll not bother to check the phone book at all.

 Your computer works the same way.
 Before any request for a domain takes place from your web browser, your machine will actually reference the local hosts file first.
-If any entries are found in the hosts file they will be used instead.
+If any entries are found there they will be used instead.

 DNS changes names of domains into IP addresses.
-For example, 184.108.40.206 is one of the IPs of facebook.com.
-You can use a hosts file to change that.
+For example, 126.96.36.199 is one of the IPs of facebook.com.
+You can use a hosts file to change that and redirect the site you want to block to another address.
 It will allow you to link a certain domain name with any IP address you want.
-These changes will only apply to your PC.

 Ad filtering with the hosts file works exactly the same way as blocking a website does.
-Entries for known malicious or spammy domains can be added to the hosts file and redirected to another IP address.
+Entries for known malicious or spammy domains can be blocked by adding them to the file and redirecting them to another IP address.

 Web developers can use the hosts file to test and develop websites on their local machine.
-To make changes to a website before it is made public the web developer will install the site files locally and modify the hosts file so that it points the sites domain name to the IP address of the environment they want to test in.
+To make changes to a website before it is made public the web developer will install the site files locally and edit the hosts file on their computer so that it points the sites domain name to the IP address of the environment they want to test in.

 When a file is read-only you can freely open it but you can’t save any changes you make.